hirrolot/interface99/README.md

 ### `self` type safety

+Since a virtual method accepts `self` and there can be many implementations, it **must** be of type `void *`.
+But the problem is that in concrete implementations, we still want `self` to be of some concrete type; and since `void *` and `T *` may be incompatible types, assigning a concrete method accepting `T *` to a virtual method field [results in UB](https://stackoverflow.com/questions/559581/casting-a-function-pointer-to-another-type).

-In order to make `self` parameters type-safe, we may want to likewise generate untyped wrapper functions that accept `void *restrict self` and pass the downcasted version to the underlying function:
+To solve the problem, we may want to generate untyped wrapper functions that accept `void *restrict self` and pass the downcasted version to the underlying method:

 ```c
 void Rect_scale_wrapper(void *restrict self, int factor) {